Tennessee Supreme Court

-The Tennessee Supreme Court is the highest court in the state of Tennessee.
-The Supreme Court's three buildings are seated in Nashville, Knoxville, and Jackson, Tennessee.
-The Court is composed of five members: a chief justice, and four justices.
-As of 1 September 2023, the chief justice is Holly M. Kirby.
+The Tennessee Supreme Court is the highest court in the U.S. state of Tennessee.
+The Supreme Court's three buildings are seated in Nashville, Knoxville, and Jackson.
+The court is composed of five members: a chief justice, and four justices.
+As of 1 September 2025, the chief justice is Jeffrey S. Bivins.
+The Constitution of Tennessee requires the supreme court to rotate meetings between each of the state's three Grand Divisions, and stipulates that no more than two justices can come from the same Grand Division.

 Unlike other states, in which the state attorney general is directly elected or appointed by the governor or state legislature, the Tennessee Supreme Court appoints the Tennessee Attorney General.

 History

 When Tennessee was admitted as a state on June 1, 1796, it didn't have a provision for a judicial branch of government in its constitution.
 The Tennessee legislature created a Superior Court with three judges who were elected by the general assembly and functioned as both a trial court and an appellate court.
 In 1809, the Superior Court was abolished by the Tennessee legislature and a new Supreme Court of Error and Appeals, which only heard appellate cases, was established.
 In 1835, Tennessee adopted a new state constitution that established the judiciary an independent branch of government, which included the Supreme Court as well as a system of lower courts.
 This court had three justices.